 The remainder of the paper is organized as follows.
-In section 2, we present our model and discuss some properties of its dynamical system, including the local stability of the model's unique fixed point.
+In Section 2, we present our model and discuss some properties of its dynamical system, including the local stability of the model's unique fixed point.
 In Section 3, we determine a basic parameter setting via a rough calibration of the model and discuss the functioning of our approach.
 In Section 4, we check the robustness of our findings and point out some interesting dynamical features of our model.
 Finally, Section 5 concludes the paper.

-2 A monetary model with heterogeneous expectations
+2. A monetary model with heterogeneous expectations

-In this section, we develop a monetary model with heterogeneous expectations.
-Our model comprises four building blocks.
-The first three building blocks, i.e. Okun's law, an expectations-augmented Phillips curve and an aggregate demand relation, constitute the macroeconomic environment of the model (see, for instance, Blanchard 2009).
-The novel feature of our model is the forth building block which describes how agents form inflation expectations.
-As in the predictor choice framework of Brock and Hommes (1997, 1998), agents select between different types of forecasting rules with respect to the rules past performance.
-Note that agents display a boundedly rational learning behavior in the sense that they tend to select forecasting rules which have produced low forecasting errors in the recent past.
+Our monetary model with heterogeneous expectations comprises four building blocks.
+The first three building blocks, namely Okun's law, an expectationsaugmented Phillips curve and an aggregate demand relation, constitute the macroeconomic environment of the model (see, for instance, Blanchard 2009).2 The novel feature of our model is the fourth building block which describes how agents form inflation expectations.
+As in the dynamic predictor choice framework of Brock and Hommes (1997, 1998), agents select between different types of forecasting rules with respect to the rules' past performances.
+Consequently, agents display a boundedly rational learning behavior in the sense that they tend to select forecasting rules which have produced low forecasting errors in the recent past.
 At the end of this section, we show that the dynamics of our model is due to a four-dimensional nonlinear dynamical system.
-As it turns out, the model has a unique steady state and we are able to determine its (local) stability properties (mathematical details are presented in the Appendix).
+As it turns out, the model has a unique steady state and we are able to determine its (local) stability properties (mathematical details are presented in the appendix).

-We begin with Okun's law, according to which, a change in the unemployment rate $u_t$ from period t to period t-1 can be explained by the current deviation of the output growth rate $g_t$ from its normal value $g_n$ .
-Okun's law, which is empirically supported and mainly driven by (labor) productivity growth, may be expressed as where $\beta$ is a positive parameter.
-Notice that output growth above normal leads to a decrease in the unemployment rate.
-To maintain a stable unemployment rate, output growth obviously must be equal to the normal output growth.
-The unemployment rate increases if output growth drops below normal output growth.
+We begin with Okun's law, according to which a change in the unemployment rate u_t from period t-1 to period t can be explained by the current deviation of the output growth rate g_t from its normal value g_n .
+Okun's law, which is empirically supported and mainly driven by (labor) productivity growth, may be expressed as